 There's no one else who does what Hadley does, and it is important to me to keep it going.

-The Hadley School participates in the Combined Federal Campaign through the Aging and Disabilities Charities of America.
+Hadley participates in the Combined Federal Campaign through the Aging and Disabilities Charities of America.
 Our CFC Charity Code is 30755.

-Through a planned gift to the Hadley School, you can help sustain our mission to promote independent living through lifelong, distance education programs for individuals who are blind or visually impaired, their families and blindness professionals.
+Through a planned gift to Hadley, you can help sustain our mission to promote independent living through lifelong, distance education programs for individuals who are blind or visually impaired, their families and blindness professionals.
 A planned gift to Hadley, such as a charitable gift annuity, can also provide lifetime benefits important to your financial future.

 By including Hadley in your estate plans you are eligible to become a member of The Clarence Boyd Jones Society.
 Members receive an invitation to an annual event, recognition in the annual report, complimentary private tours of Hadley and a special gift.
 The Society is Hadley's way of recognizing the thoughtful and important decision you have made.